Modified Huffman coding

 Modified Huffman coding is used in fax machines to encode black-on-white images (bitmaps).
 It combines the variable-length codes of Huffman coding with the coding of repetitive data in run-length encoding.

-The basic Huffman coding provides a way to compress files that have much repeating data, like a file containing text, where the alphabet letters are the repeating objects.
-However, a single scan line contains only two kinds of elements – white pixels and black pixels – which can be represented directly as a 0 and 1.
-This "alphabet" of only two symbols is too small to directly apply the Huffman coding.
+The basic Huffman coding provides a way to compress files with much repeating data, like a file containing text, where the alphabet letters are the repeating objects.
+However, a single scan line contains only two kinds of elements – white pixels and black pixels – which can be represented directly as 0 and 1.
+This "alphabet" of only two symbols is too small to apply the Huffman coding directly.
 But if we first use run-length encoding, we can have more objects to encode.
 Here is an example taken from the article on run-length encoding:

 A hypothetical scan line, with B representing a black pixel and W representing white, might read as follows: